 Lisa has an interdisciplinary background in architectural design, art history, and Islamic and Latin American studies.
 She holds a BArch (University of Kentucky), an MS (MIT), and attained PhD candidacy (Tulane).
 She has conducted research in diverse cultural contexts, such as city planning in Morocco, historic preservation in India, political art in Argentina, and grassroots organization in New Orleans.
 As an editor for academic publications, Lisa worked closely with non-native speakers of English, and translated articles from French and Spanish.
 She enjoys assisting the development of research and grant proposals, conference and journal submissions, and planning international projects.
 In addition to editorial feedback, she advises on research methods, library resources, bibliographic compilation, and Chicago and APA styles.

 Hannah is a PhD student in experimental social psychology at Ohio University.
-Her areas of research center broadly on the intersection between identity and threat management with particular interest on how people manage possessing a "threatening" identity (e.g., mental illness).
+Her areas of research center broadly on threat and stereotyping.
 Her research typically employs experimental, lab based studies, and the use of quantitative statistical analysis techniques (e.g., analysis of variance, linear regression, multilevel modeling, mediation analyses, etc.).
-Hannah also serves as an instructor in the psychology department, teaching classes such as Statistics for the Behavioral Sciences and Social Psychology.
-Hannah is also an Academic Advisor and Career Advisor within the Psychology Department Advising and Resource Center.
+Hannah also serves as an instructor in the psychology department, having taught classes such as Statistics for the Behavioral Sciences, Social Psychology, and General Psychology.
+Hannah is also an Academic Advisor and Graduate School Advisor within the Psychology Department Advising and Resource Center.

 Talinn Phillips, PhD